Evolutionary immunology: using insect models to unravel STING-dependent conserved and innovative antiviral strategies

 Conclusion

-Overall, this project will provide a unique evolutionary perspective on the STING pathway and will lay the foundations for the exploitation of rapidly increasing genomic data to document original antiviral strategies, with the long-term goal of inspiring innovative therapeutic approaches against viral infections.
+Overall, this project will provide a unique evolutionary perspective on the STING pathway and will lay the foundations for the exploitation of rapidly increasing genomic data to document original antiviral strategies.
+The long-term goal is to inspire innovative therapeutic approaches against viral infections.

 Financiële details & Tijdlijn